• Skip to primary navigation

 • In a medium sized bowl, mix flour together with cocoa powder and salt until well combined.

-• In a separate medium sized bowl, cream together butter, brown sugar, one egg and vanilla extract.
+• In a separate medium sized bowl, cream together butter, sugar, one egg and vanilla extract.

-• Roll the dough into small 2 teaspoon sized balls and arrange on a prepared cookie sheet. ย Place about 12 cookies per sheet.
+• Roll the dough into small balls, about 2 teaspoons each, and place them on the prepared cookie sheets, about 12 cookies per sheet.
+(You can weigh each ball to be around 22 grams if desired.)

-• Once the cookies have cooled slightly, add a small dollop of the chocolate raspberry ganache to the centre indentation made in the thumbprint cookies.
+• Once the cookies have cooled slightly, add a dollop of the chocolate raspberry ganache to the centre indentation made in the thumbprint cookies.
+Top the cookies with shaved chocolate if desired.
 Allow the ganache to cool and to set in the cookie.

 Notes